tonk-labs/dappicom/notes/trace.md

 To start, we stop the program execution every second, print out the trace, and then wait for a key command before continuing.

+In the future, we could simply serialize and push to a separate thread inbetween renders as the NES runs much slower than modern CPUs.

 Address modes maybe can use a pure opcode execution trace as advice arguments?
 The state machine operates only on memory, but uses the opcode execution trace to simplify the constraints?